 No matter if the mattress is made from foam, springs or a hybrid of the two, the mattress will not be damaged by the compressing and will recover to its regular shape within a few hours after opening.

 In fact, in compressed mattresses, the spring gauge is often higher, the edge support stronger and the memory foam more resilient; leading overall to a better quality mattress when compared to non-compressed mattresses.

 When it comes to durability, many mattresses-in-a-box come with a generous warranty to protect your mattress which is a reflection of their high-quality.

 Warranties can vary in time and coverage depending on the company.
 A good-quality mattress-in-a-box should last for at least 10-15 years if properly cared for.

 When comparing warranties, always check the terms of the warranty before purchasing your mattress.
 Companies may offer a 15-year warranty, but it might be limited and not cover certain issues.

 Many bed-in-a-box brands are foam only, however, there are a few options on the market that offer the support of pocket springs as well.

-The Eva Mattress is made from a 5-zone pocket spring system that works to support the high-pressure points of the body, along with maximising airflow and reducing partner disturbance.
-A thick layer of cooling gel memory foam also keeps your body at a stable temperature during the warmer months.
+Eva's Premium Adapt Mattress and Comfort Classic Mattress (formerly known as the Eva Mattress Plus and Eva Mattress respectively) are made from a 5-zone pocket spring system that works to support the high-pressure points of the body, along with maximising airflow and reducing partner disturbance.

 The Eva Mattress is a 4x award-winning mattress including most recently awarded as a CHOICE Recommended mattress and Finders 'Best Mattress Under $1000'.
 Not to mention Eva is backed by Chiropractors (pardon the pun) so you know you’re in good hands.